For information on acreage rental view our acreage rental page

 There are no signature bonuses, no production sharing contracts, no back-in rights, no local market discounts, etc.

-The system is simple, transparent, extremely competitive, and encourages exploration and production.
+The system is relatively simple, transparent, and aims to encourage exploration and production activity in the region.

-The Falkland Islands Government is committed to ensuring that the overall tax system remains attractive and conducive to attracting future investment.
+The Falkland Islands Government is committed to ensuring that the overall fiscal regime remains attractive and conducive to attracting future investment.

 Provision has been made in the legislation for the royalty to be reduced at the discretion of the Governor if:

-Royalties will be payable in respect of six-month periods ending 1st January and 1st July.
+Royalties will be payable in respect of six-month periods ending as set out in the Offshore Petroleum (Licensing) Regulations 1995 & 2000.

-Corporation tax is 26% (from January 2015) on all profits from exploration and extraction activities.
-A lower rate of 21% may be available, for other activities, on the first £1,000,000 of profits.
+Corporation tax is 26% on all profits from exploration and extraction activities.
+A lower rate of 21% is available, for other (non-oil related) activities, on the first £500,000 of profits (with effect from accounting periods commending on or after 1/1/2017; £1,000,000 before this date).

 The jurisdiction extends to the whole of the Falklands Designated Area.

-Contractors are taxed on activities within the Designated Area, and the production licence holder is liable for taxes payable by contractors in default.
+Contractors are taxed on activities within the Designated Area, and the production licence holder is liable for taxes payable by contractors in default ("Schedule 6").

-A 2-way ring-fence has been created around the designated area which restricts relief of expenditures on ring fence trade to ring fence income and relief of expenditures on non ring fence trade to non ring fence income.
+A 2-way ring-fence operates around the designated area which restricts relief of expenditures on ring fence trade to ring fence income and relief of expenditures on non ring fence trade to non ring fence income.